 The report of a gun sounded the start of the final race.
 We drained our mugs and returned them to the saloon, then headed back toward the finish line.
 The wind was increasing.
 About halfway there, a strong gust blew Pa’s hat off.
 I chased it and he held it down with one hand after pulling it low over his forehead.

-“Use your neckerchief,” I shouted.
+“Use your neckerchief to tie it down,” I shouted.

 Without warning a series of explosions rocked the air and people started screaming and running every which way.
 Another forceful gust had kicked up the fire in the barbecue pit, sending embers flying.
 One of them landed on the Regatta’s main tent which burst into flames and consumed boxes of fireworks meant for the night’s finale.